-You should review the Fall 2020 midterm and final exam scheduling principles when making decisions about your assessments, and please consider one of the following options:
+You should review the Covid 19-midterm and final exam scheduling principles on the Registrar's website (login required) when making decisions about your assessments.
+Please consider one of the following options:

 Speak to your department chair and/or associate dean for direction if none of the above is an option for your class.
 For support with alternative assessment strategies, please email email@example.com.

 Visit our Tools and Technologies page for information about tools to help assess student learning.
 If you plan to use an online system such as Mobius, Akindi or Crowdmark, please consider holding a mock or practice exam in advance to allow yourself and your students to become familiar with the requirements.

 Synchronous online examinations are not recommended at this time.
 Waterloo students are located in different time zones, might have intermittent internet access, and/or might be relying on smartphone and data plans, resulting in a highly stressful testing situation.
 If you must administer an online final exam, provide a minimum 24-hour window for completion so that students can write the exam at a time that is feasible for them.

 If you have concerns about academic integrity, consider creating multiple versions of your final examination, have students sign an academic integrity agreement prior to taking the exams, and/or lower the weight of the exam.

 Please note that you are still responsible to provide academic accommodations for students with disabilities.